llpeterson/internetworking/impl.md

-set of high-level abstractions that make it easier to implement applications (e.g., you can read and write files instead of directly accessing disk drives), a NOS makes it easier to implement network control functionality, otherwise known as Control Apps.
-A good NOS abstracts the details of the network switches and provides a “network map” abstraction to the application developer.
+set of high-level abstractions that make it easier to implement applications (e.g., you can read and write files instead of directly accessing disk drives), a NOS makes it easier to implement network control functionality, otherwise known as *Control Apps*.
+A good NOS abstracts the details of the network switches and provides a *Network Map* abstraction to the application developer.
 The NOS detects changes in the underlying network (e.g., switches, ports, and links going up-and-down) and the control application simply implements the behavior it wants on this abstract graph.
 What that means is that the